gabesalomon/AlbatrossPhillipinesLWR/README.md

 # AlbatrossPhillipinesLWR
-**Length-weight relationship and condition factor of museum specimens preserved in ethanol**
+**Estimation of length-weight relationship and condition factor of museum specimens preserved in ethanol**

 <br>